dimitarpg13/gymnasium-demo/docs/CartpoleEnvironment.md

 $\dot{\theta}$ - rate of change of the angle.

 The parameters of the problem are the pole length and mass, cart mass, coefficients of friction between the cart and the track, and at the hinge between the pole and the track, the impulsive control force magnitude, the force due to gravity, and the simulation step size.
+We assume that the equations of motion of the cart-pole system are not known and there is no pre-existing controller which can be immitated.
+At each time step, the controller receives a vector giving the cart-pole system's state $s \in \mathcal{S}$ at that instant.

 ## Random cartpole games